Most Popular Angular Component Libraries

 Onsen UI

-With Angular UI and Onsen UI, it is utilized to develop stunning Android and iOS apps.
-Onsen UI includes Angular UI directives that automatically adapt styling based on the platform.
+Angular UI and Onsen UI are utilized to develop stunning Android and iOS apps.
+Onsen UI includes Angular directives that automatically adapt styling based on the platform.

-Onsen UI is an open-source set of UI components to develop HTML5 hybrid mobile applications.
-This also includes a wide range of Angular components for building cross-platform web applications and hybrid apps.
+Onsen UI is an open-source collection of UI components for building HTML5 hybrid mobile applications.
+This also includes various Angular components for building cross-platform web applications and hybrid apps.

-Most importantly, it supports both types of software development platforms Android and iOS.
+Importantly, it supports both Android and iOS.
 Angular developers will find it simple to set up and learn.
-The stars on GitHub is 8.8K.
+The project has about 8.8K stars on GitHub.

 Onsen UI Features: